Article Update: 01/28/2026

 To create a cohesive look, match the boutonniere to your wedding's overall style:

-- Rustic Weddings: Use wildflowers or greenery like eucalyptus.
+- Rustic Weddings: Use wildflowers or greenery, such as eucalyptus.

 - Modern Weddings: Consider sleek flowers like calla lilies or orchids.